PMET-public/magento-cloud-extension/README.md

 Done

+## Automatic Updates
+1. Quick the update link in the extension
+2. Paste the cmd copied to your clipboard in the terminal
+3. If you haven't previously, you may get a dialog to grant the terminal permission to access your Downloads folder in recent versions of OSX.

-## Update - 1 min video (for older versions)
+## How to Manually Update - 1 min video (for older versions)
 [![Quick Install Video](http://img.youtube.com/vi/JDBgG4Hs_No/0.jpg)](https://www.youtube.com/watch?v=JDBgG4Hs_No "Quick Update Video")

-Note: With more recent versions, there should be a 1 click c&p command to update.
-If not the process is basically the same, it's just manual.

 1. Quick the update link in the extension
 2. Download & open zip file